Ice1187/mini-editor/README.md

 - on quit: disable RAW mode

 ### Optional
-- no resisze window (capture signal `SIGWINCH` to handle window size change)
+- no resize window (capture signal `SIGWINCH` to handle window size change)
 - no status bar
 - don't need to handle TAB
 - no syntax highlight